Butterflies in the Garden

 Compiling a complete checklist of butterflies seen in the Botanic Garden will always be an ongoing process.
 The current list of 40 butterfly species (and a moth) is based on sightings reported on iNaturalist, and supplemented by personal observations.
 40 species is already a very respectable number for a small location like the Garden.
 Three species were added in June 2024, and one in July.
 There should be a few more additions in the next few months.

-Of the 40 species, only 2 are not native to California.
-Cabbage White is not native to the United States; it is believed to have originated in the eastern Mediterranean region.
-Gulf Fritillary was introduced into southern California in the 19th century, from Florida and Texas, where it is common.
+Of the Garden’s 40 species, only 1 is non-native.
+Cabbage White is believed to have originated in the eastern Mediterranean region; it is believed to have originated in the eastern Mediterranean region, and arrived in the U.S. in the 1860s.
+It was first reported in North America in 1860 (in Quebec, Canada).
+There is only one other local butterfly I know of that is not native to California: Gulf Fritillary was introduced into southern California in the 19th century, from Florida and Texas, where it is common.
 It seems to have become established in the Bay Area only in the 1950s.

 To help identify butterflies you may have seen in the Garden, the Butterfly ID page shows all 40 species at a glance.